day8/re-com/README.md

 Re-com has:

-* familiar UI widgetry such as dropdowns, date pickers, popovers, tabs, etc.
+* familiar UI widgetry **components** such as dropdowns, date pickers, popovers, tabs, etc.
-  (in Reagent terms these are `components`)
-* layout `components` which arrange widgets vertically and horizontally, within splitters, etc. Plus `components` which put borders around their children.
+* layout **components**, which arrange widgets vertically and horizontally, within splitters, etc. Plus components which put borders around their children.
 These various pieces can be arbitrarily nested to create sophisticated layouts.
-* a largely [Bootstrap](http://getbootstrap.com/) looked, mixed with some [Material Design Icons](http://zavoloklom.github.io/material-design-iconic-font/icons.html).
+* a mostly [Bootstrap](http://getbootstrap.com/) look, mixed with some [Material Design Icons](http://zavoloklom.github.io/material-design-iconic-font/icons.html).

 In short, re-com attempts to provide the kind of basics you'd need to build a desktop-class app.